Originally published on 4/25/18.

 “Vic’s Statehouse Notes” and ICPE received one of three Excellence in Media Awards presented by Delta Kappa Gamma Society International, an organization of over 85,000 women educators in seventeen countries.
 The award was presented on July 30, 2014 during the Delta Kappa Gamma International Convention held in Indianapolis.
 Thank you Delta Kappa Gamma!

-Our lobbyist Joel Hand represented ICPE extremely well during the 2017 budget session and is preparing now for the 2018 session.
+Our lobbyist Joel Hand represented ICPE extremely well throughout the 2018 short session and during the special session in May.
 We need your memberships and your support to continue his work.
 We welcome additional members and additional donations.
 We need your help and the help of your colleagues who support public education!
 Please pass the word!